Where to Stay in Medellin (+ BEST Medellin Neighborhoods)

 Generally, when traveling it’s a good idea to choose a place to stay that is nearest to the attractions you’d like to see.
 This way, you’ll save time (and money!) exploring the city.
 However, I don’t recommend staying in El Centro while you’re visiting Medellin as a traveler.
 While the area is quite safe during the day (though be careful of pickpocketing!), it can get a little bit sketchy at night.

-A less residential neighborhood than the others we’ve recommended here, there aren’t too many people around at night.
+Less residential than the other neighborhoods we’ve recommended here, El Centro doesn’t have too many people around at night.
 It isn’t exactly the kind of place you’d want to be when returning from a late dinner or drinks in another part of the city.
 Instead, choose a place to stay in El Poblado, Laureles, or Envigado, and you’ll feel much more secure as a traveler in Medellin.